Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### EasyRPG
 Instructions: Load game folders within the /roms/ports/easyrpg folder.
 Games must have a RPG_RT.ini and RPG_RT.ldb inside their respective folders.

+### OpenTyrian
+Instructions: OpenTyrian 2.1 files are already included as they were made freeware sometime ago.
+Just start OpenTyrian from Ports in Emulationstation.

 ### Pico-8
 Instructions: Add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to /roms/bios/pico-8 folder and add your .png game files to /roms/ports/pico-8 folder then start pico-8 from Ports in emulationstation menu